swapab/swapab.github.io/_posts/2015-06-14-introduction-to-lua-script-with-redis.md

 Lets give a try to it.

-To run a script in redis we need to use "EVAL":http://redis.io/commands/EVAL command.
+To run a script in redis we need to use [EVAL](http://redis.io/commands/EVAL command){:target="_blank"}.

 A Lua script file should be saved with `.lua` extension

+{% highlight ruby %}
-bc. local msg = "Hello, world!" return msg
+local msg = "Hello, world!"
+return msg
+{% endhighlight %}

-Save this file locally as hello.lua and run it like so:
+Save this file locally as `hello.lua` and run it like so:

-bc. redis-cli EVAL "$(cat hello.lua)" 0
+`redis-cli EVAL "$(cat hello.lua)" 0`

-Running this will print “Hello, world!”.
+Running this will print `Hello, world!`.

 The first argument of EVAL is the complete lua script — here we’re using the cat command to read the script from a file.
 The second argument is the number of Redis keys that the script will access.
-Our simple “Hello World” script doesn’t access any keys, so we use 0.
+Our simple **Hello World** script doesn’t access any keys, so we use **0**.